By Tim Lambert

-Then in October 1921 a group of 5 men were appointed by the Dail to negotiate with the British.
+Then in October 1921, a group of 5 men was appointed by the Dail to negotiate with the British.
 The British prime minister demanded that Ireland be partitioned and he threatened the delegates with war if they did not sign a treaty.
 Therefore they did so.

 In 1937 a new constitution made an elected president head of state.
 Furthermore, the name ‘Irish Free State’ was replaced with either Eire or Ireland.
 Then in 1948 Ireland was made a republic and the last ties with Britain were cut.

 In 1973 Ireland joined the EEC (forerunner of the EU).
-Membership brought great benefit to Ireland both in direct aid and in investment by foreign companies.
+Membership brought great benefits to Ireland both in direct aid and in investment by foreign companies.